ANNOUNCING THE PORTIA PROJECT'S TWELFTH ANNUAL CONFERENCE

-The Portia Project is pleased to announce that it will hold its eleventh annual conference at Lewis & Clark Law School in Portland on Saturday, February 1, 2014.
-This upcoming all-day conference, which will be cosponsored by the Oregon Justice Resource Center and the ACLU of Oregon, will feature presentations by speakers from both Oregon and Washington.
-As always, the conference will be free and open to the public.
-A complimentary continental breakfast and buffet lunch will be served.
+The Portia Project is pleased to announce that it will hold its twelfth annual conference at Lewis & Clark Law School in Portland on Saturday, February 7, 2015.
+This upcoming all-day conference, will be presented by The Portia Project and The Oregon Justice Resource Center.

 We hope that you will not only plan to attend the conference yourself, but will urge your colleagues and friends to join us for the day as well.
-You may RSVP at WIPConference2014@gmail.com.
-A complete schedule for the events of the day is available as a printable PDF document here.
+If you have questions, please email us here WIPConference2014@gmail.com.

 AN INTRODUCTION TO THE PORTIA PROJECT